DataCorrupted/peter-site/content/post/boot-with-th3-support.md

 Fire up your laptop and go into [BIOS](https://en.wikipedia.org/wiki/BIOS).
 I will not talk about how to do that, you figure it out yourself!
 For ThinkPad users, go Config -> Thunderbolt(TM) 3.
-Here I set Security level to Secure Connectioin.
+Here I set Security level to Secure Connection.
-In _Support in Pre Boot Environment_ I disabled Thundetbolt(TM) device but leave USB device on so my keyboard can start up.
+In _Support in Pre Boot Environment_ I disabled Thunderbolt(TM) device but leave USB device on so my keyboard can start up.
+In terms of _Wake by Thunderbolt(TM)3_, the description is:
+"Enable or disable Wake Feature with Thunderbolt(TM) 3 Port.
+If you select Enabled, the battery life during low power state may become shorter."
+I couldn't find anything about this feature but [this post](http://thinkdeploy.blogspot.com/2017/02/new-thinkpad-bios-settings-for.html) which basically repeats the BISO description verbatim.
+But for the sake of my battery, I disabled it anyway.

 ## Reference
 [https://en.wikipedia.org/wiki/Thunderbolt_(interface)](https://en.wikipedia.org/wiki/Thunderbolt_(interface))